18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 Statement (PWS) by submitting source code samples and corresponding project descriptions for similar agile development projects.
 Quoters should submit at least one (1) relevant project(s).
-The quoter shall submit source code examples via GitHub.
+The quoter shall submit source code examples as described below.

 A more favorable evaluation will be provided to the extent of any of the following exist: